Full stop: In conversation

+In British English, the words "full stop" at the end of an utterance strengthen it; they indicate that it admits no further discussion: "I'm not going with you, full stop."
+In American English, the word "period" serves this function.
+Another common use in African-American Vernacular English is found in the phrase "And that's on period", which is used to express the strength of the speaker's previous statement, usually to emphasise an opinion.

+Decimal or thousands separator

-The period glyph is used in the presentation of numbers, but in only one of two alternate styles at a time.
+The period glyph is used in the presentation of numbers, either as a decimal separator or as a thousands separator.

-In the more prevalent usage in English-speaking countries, the point represents a decimal separator, visually dividing whole numbers from fractional (decimal) parts.
-The comma is then used to separate the whole-number parts into groups of three digits each, when numbers are sufficiently large.
+In the more prevalent usage in English-speaking countries, as well as in South Asia and East Asia, the point represents a decimal separator, visually dividing whole numbers from fractional (decimal) parts.
+The comma is then used to separate the whole-number parts into groups of three digits each when numbers are sufficiently large.